-UVM Summer Academy is an outstanding, academically challenging 4-week program (2 weeks on-campus, 2 weeks online) for high school students who have completed 10th, 11th, or 12th grade and are interested in exploring a specific field of study.
+UVM Summer Academy is an outstanding, academically challenging 4-week program (2 weeks on campus, 2 weeks online) for high school students who have completed 10th, 11th, or 12th grade and are interested in exploring a specific field of study.
 Our program affords high school students the incredible opportunity to earn transferable credits, gain first-hand knowledge of campus life, interact with peers from across the globe in a one-of-kind immersive experience, and, as the college application process becomes increasingly competitive, allows them to showcase their potential to higher education recruiters.

 - Adventures in Neuroscience

 - Biomedical Science and Human Disease